 GPA: 3.3, especially in upper-division undergraduate and graduate work

 Applicants must submit three letters of recommendation from individuals who can judge the candidate’s probability of success in graduate school.
 Use the electronic request form in the graduate application to submit the letters.
 Contact the graduate academic program department if you have any questions.

 An admission essay presenting a research project demonstrating expertise and practice in the field of art, digital technologies, and/or emerging communications is required.

 Evidence of previous course work and/or expertise in the creative arts and digital technology is required.

-Career opportunities include but are not limited to the application of 3-D computer animation, modeling and simulation, data visualization, virtual environments, sound design, digital fabrication, interaction design, interactive narrative, game design in a variety of industries and college and university teaching.
+Career opportunities include, but are not limited to, the application of 3D computer animation, modeling and simulation, data visualization, virtual environments, sound design, digital fabrication, user experience design, interaction design, interactive narrative, game design in a variety of industries, as well as college and university teaching.

 See Bureau of Labor Statistics for detailed salary information on these careers.
 Another great resource is the Occupational Outlook Handbook.